 Also while the cauliflower roasts, heat a large skillet with a drizzle of olive oil over medium-high heat.
 Add the sausage & cook until no longer pink, crumbling the larger pieces with a wooden spoon.
 If there’s a lot of oil (we didn’t have much), pour off all but 2 tablespoons.
 If there’s less than that, add a little olive oil.
 Add the onion & jalapeños to the skillet & cook until softened, sprinkling with a little salt & pepper, about 3-5 minutes.
 Remove from the pan with a slotted spoon.

 Add the breadcrumbs & parsley to that same pan & cook until the breadcrumbs have nicely browned.
-Return the sausage mixture to the pan & stir to combine.
+Remove from the pan & set aside.

 Once the cauliflower is finished, toss it into the pasta pot with the cooked pasta, a little bit of the starchy cooking liquid & a bit of olive oil.
 Stir until everything’s loosened up & slightly creamy.
-Add the breadcrumb mixture & chickpeas & stir until combined, adding more cooking liquid if necessary.
+Add the sausage back into the pan with the chickpeas & stir until combined, adding more cooking liquid if necessary.
 Check for seasoning.
-Serve with a dollop of fresh ricotta & drizzle of olive oil.
+Serve with the breadcrumb mixture sprinkled over top, a dollop of fresh ricotta & drizzle of olive oil.

 Thanks for hosting this week, Gracie!
 To see the original recipe, click “The Food Matters Cookbook” link above.
 To see dozens of other mouthwatering variations of this week’s choice, be sure to head over to The Food Matters Project.